pinktrink/dotfiles/README.md

 ##.man

 A folder containing miscillaneous manpages which I can refer to.
-Currently, the following exist:
+Via the `MANPATH` environment variable in `.bash_profile`, they are easily viewable via `man <manpage_name>` Currently, the following exist:

 * `vim-commands`: Lists various vim commands